 D. If your office has a vending machine

 Have less healthy snacks on the lowest rack in the vending machines with the healthier options placed on the middle racks.
-You may have to ask the vending machines operator to do this.
+You may have to ask the operator of the vending machine to do this.

 THE GROCERY STORE

 I’m willing to bet you’ve heard that all the real food is found on the perimeter of the grocery store.
 And for the most part, that rule is pretty true.
-However, if you have a family, roomates, or do any of the grocery shopping for other people then you may have to venture into the dark abyss know as the isles.
+However, if you have a family, roommates, or do any of the grocery shopping for other people then you may have to venture into the dark abyss known as the isles.